wp-plugins/wp-toolbar-removal/readme.txt

 === ToolBar Removal - Disable Admin Bar ===
 Contributors: sLaNGjI
 Donate link: http://slangji.wordpress.com/donate/
-Tags: adminbar,backend,bumpcb,DashBoard,disable,frontend,pointer,remove,Shaddow,sLa,sLaNGjI,toolbar
-Stable tag: 2013.0621.0361
+Tags: adminbar, backend, bumpcb, dashboard, disable, frontend, pointer, remove, shaddow, sla, slangji, toolbar Stable tag: 2013.0621.0361
 Requires at least: 3.1
 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Remove WP 3.3+ ToolBar 3.1+ Admin Bar Completely Disable Bump CB, Menu Shaddow Effect, Pointer ToolTips, User Personal Settings.
+Disable and Remove ToolBar and Admin Bar Frontend and Backend on WordPress 3.1+ to 3.6+ Completely with New Unified Coding and Approach
 == Description ==
-Remove WordPress 3.3+ ToolBar and 3.1+ Admin Bar, Bump CB, Menu Shaddow Effect, Pointer (ToolTips) User Personal Settings.
+Disable and Remove ToolBar and Admin Bar Frontend and Backend on WordPress 3.1+ to 3.6+ Completely with New Unified Coding and Approach!

-Completely Disable frontend Bump CB, Admin Menu Shaddow Effect, Admin Bar and ToolBar Pointer (ToolTips) User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Disable and Remove ToolBar and Admin Bar Code on WordPress 3.1+ to 3.6+ Completely, for Minimal Memory Load, and DashBoard Speedup, All in One Disabler and Remover, Hide on Frontend 28px, Bump CB, Node, and on Backend 28px, Node, Menu Shaddow Effect, Pointer ToolTips, User Personal Settings, without Loosing Logout and Network Functionality with New Unified Coding and Approach.
+The configuration of this Plugin is Automattic!

 = Rules =
 1. Compatible with: WordPress, bbPress, Buddypress.
-1. Unified Code to run with WordPress 3.1 to 3.6 or later
+1. Unified Coding to run with WordPress 3.1+ to 3.6+ or later
-1. All in One Disabler and Removal: Bump CB, Node, Shaddow, Pointer, Profile, Code.
+1. All in One Disabler: 28px, Bump CB, Node, Shaddow, Pointer, Profile, Code.
 1. Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
 1. Implement [GNU style](http://www.gnu.org/prep/standards/standards.html) coding standard indentation.
 1. Meet detailed [Plugin Guidelines](http://wordpress.org/plugins/about/guidelines/) quality requirements.